puppetlabs-toy-chest/puppetlabs-azure/README.md

 In order for the puppetlabs-azure module to work, all [azure gems](#installing-the-azure-module) must be installed successfully.
 There is a known issue where these gems fail to install if [nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html) failed to install.

 ## Limitations
-Due to a Ruby Azure SDK dependency on the nokogiri gem, running the module on a Windows Agent is only supported with puppet-agent 1.3.0 (a part of Puppet Enterprise 2015.3) and newer.
+Due to a Ruby Azure SDK dependency on the nokogiri gem, running the module on a Windows Agent is only supported with puppet-agent 1.3.0 (included as part of Puppet Enterprise 2015.3) and newer.
 In that situation, the correct version of nokogiri will be installed when performing the `gem install azure` command mentioned in [Installing the Azure module](#installing-the-azure-module).

 ## Development